theobald-software/theobald-software.github.io/content/_en/yunio/server/server-settings.md

 old_url: /Xtract-Universal-EN/default.aspx?pageid=server
 ---

-The follwing section contains an overview of the YunIO server settings in the **Settings** menu. <br>
+The follwing section contains an overview of the yunIO server settings in the **Settings** menu. <br>
 To save any changes made in the **settings** menu, click **[Save]**.

 {: .box-note }
-**Note:** The changes are activated when restarting the YunIO server.
+**Note:** The changes are activated when restarting the yunIO server.

 ![Server-Settings](/img/content/yunio/Server-settings.png){:class="img-responsive" width="800px"}